TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     hostname:

-        For KVM VMs, this value will be handed out via DHCP as the hostname for the VM.
-For OS VMs, this value will get set in several files at creation time, but changing it later will do nothing.
+        Sets the instance's hostname.
+For OS VMs, this value will get set in several files at creating time, but changing it later will do nothing.
+        For HVM instances, the hostname is set during boot via DHCP (kvm only) or other boot-time automation such as cloud-init.

         type: string (hostname)
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: yes
         create: yes
         update: yes (but does nothing for OS VMs)